alf808/neo-depot/README.md

   - Hint: Count the number of rows that have nonempty entries in the "diameter" column.
   - Answer: 1268
 - How many close approaches are in the `cad.json` data set?
-  - Hint: Instead of manually counting the entries, you can use the value of the "count" key.
+  - Hint: Instead of manually counting the entries, use the value of the "count" key.
   - Answer: 406785
 - On January 1st, 2000, how close did the NEO whose primary designation is "2015 CL" pass by Earth?
   - Find entries whose date starts with '2000-Jan-01'.
 One of the lists represents the close approach of the NEO "2015 CL".
 What is the value corresponding to the distance from Earth?